Chess Business: Launch Steps Under £300 (UK)

 Startup Cost: £50–£300 | Difficulty: Beginner | Time to Start: 7 Days | Business Type: Local

-A chess business involves creating, sourcing, and selling chess sets to enthusiasts and collectors.
-This can be done through various channels, including online marketplaces, local gift shops, or even direct sales to schools and chess clubs.
+A chess business involves creating, sourcing, and selling chess sets to enthusiasts and collectors through various channels, including online marketplaces, local gift shops, or direct sales to schools and chess clubs.

 Video Breakdown